- Download our Moving to Frankfurt Guide (PDF)

-Frankfurt prides itself on being the largest city in the German state of Hesse and also one of the largest financial centres in Europe.
+Frankfurt is the largest city in the German state of Hesse and prides itself for being one of the largest financial centres in Europe.

 Famous for its breathtaking skyline along the River Main, Frankfurt is one of the most international cities in Germany and attracts many expats in search of high salaries and career advancement.

-The city is charming and brimming with history and culture.
-There are in-demand shopping outlets, impressive museums, interesting historic sites and world-class opera theatres to enjoy.
+The city is charming and brimming with history and culture, complete with sought-after shopping outlets, impressive museums, interesting historic sites and world-class opera theatres to enjoy.

 Eating out in Frankfurt

-One is always spoilt for choice when dining out in Frankfurt.
+One is always spoilt for choice when it comes to dining out in Frankfurt.
 The restaurant scene reflects Frankfurt’s multicultural nature.
-Like many cities in the world, dining out can be expensive so it is essential to know where to look if wanting to keep costs low.
+Like many cities in the world, eating out can be expensive so it is essential to know where to look if budget is a concern.

-The Fressgasse pedestrian street is the place for traditional German food, while the Westend and Nordend are where a great range of stylish and upmarket restaurants can be found.
-For those wanting more of a café or pub atmosphere, there is Berger Strasse in Bornheim are both brimming with options.
+The Fressgasse pedestrian street is the place for traditional German food, while the Westend and Nordend boast a great range of stylish and upmarket restaurants.
+For those who seek more of a cafe or pub atmosphere, Berger Strasse in Bornheim are both brimming with options.

 Nightlife in Frankfurt

-Despite the city's financial reputation, the nightlife in Frankfurt is not dominated by hotel bars and expensive bottles of champagne.
-Frankfurt’s nightlife scene is very varied, catering to almost every kind of entertainment - from casinos, bars and cocktail lounges to live music venues and dance clubs.
-Jazz clubs are particularly popular in Frankfurt and there are numerous performances taking place across the city.
+Despite the city's financial reputation, the nightlife in Frankfurt is not dominated by swanky hotel bars and upmarket establishments.
+Indeed, the city's nightlife scene is incredibly diverse, boasting every kind of entertainment imaginable, from casinos, bars and cocktail lounges to live music venues and dance clubs.
+Jazz clubs are particularly popular in Frankfurt and there are regular performances taking place all over the city.

-Much of the city’s nightlife is centred in the north of the city in Fressgasse, Zeil and Römerberg.
-Sachsenhausen is a good place to find Latin, Irish and local joints.
+Much of the city’s nightlife is centred in the north of the city in Fressgasse, Zeil and Römerberg, while Sachsenhausen is a good place to find Latin, Irish and local joints.

 Shopping in Frankfurt